boatd/boatd/README.md

 ### Driver basics

 Boatd drivers are implemented as a simple python module.
-When certain things are requested by a behaviour script, boatd runs one of the functions in the driver to find out things about the current state of the boat, or to set actuators to different positions.
+When a behaviour script requires information about the current state of the boat or needs to send a command to some hardware, boatd runs one of the functions in the driver.

 Drivers should implement the following basic functions: